MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/changing-authentication-mode-for-a-given-website.md

 ---
-title: "Changing authentication mode for a given website | Microsoft Docs"
+title: "Changing authentication mode for a given website"
 author: Tuesdaysgreen
 description: "This is a new Web Deploy provider which will provide support for changing authentication mode for a given website.
-Many a times in enterprise environments ap..." ms.author: iiscontent
+Many a times in enterprise environments ap..." ms.date: 07/26/2012 ms.assetid: e8edd332-702e-4de9-b839-28ff2ddf0739 msc.legacyurl: /learn/publish/using-web-deploy/changing-authentication-mode-for-a-given-website msc.type: authoredcontent
-manager: soshir
-ms.date: 07/26/2012
-ms.topic: article
-ms.assetid: e8edd332-702e-4de9-b839-28ff2ddf0739
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/changing-authentication-mode-for-a-given-website
-msc.type: authoredcontent
 ---